 Thought Leaders Share Their Favorite Leadership Role Models

 “We need role models who are going to break the mold.” -Carly Simon

-David Dye of Trailblaze suggests Nelson Mandela.
+David Dye of Trailblaze suggests Nelson Mandela as a great leadership role model.
 He didn’t just work for peace, he articulated why forgiveness was vital and how specific activities, like supporting the national rugby team, made a difference.
 Follow David.